zydou/arti/crates/tor-keymgr/README.md

 ### Additive features

+(None yet.)

+### Experimental and unstable features

+ Note that the APIs enabled by these features are NOT covered by semantic versioning[^1] guarantees: we might break them or remove them between patch versions.

 * `keymgr` -- build with full key manager support.
 Disabling this feature causes `tor-keymgr` to export a no-op, placeholder implementation.